sambux1/presentations/opps/slides/polling/two-approaches.md

 </style>

 <!--
-Here, I'll compare the traditional approach to polling with one based on collecting web browsing data.
+To summarize, I'll compare the traditional approach to polling with one based on collecting web browsing data.

 Traditional polling is
-- slow and expensive, because data collection
+- slow and expensive, because data is a human-intensive process
-- the results we get are coarse-grained, only yes/no or candidate A/B
+- the results we get are coarse-grained, we only learn whether you support candidate A or B, but not the data informing the choice

 In contrast, a system based on analyzing web browsing data can be fully automated
 - which gives us immediate results